robi-r/ResearchBuddy.AI/README.md

 # ResearchBuddy 🎓

-ResearchBuddy is a highly polished, gamified academic matchup platform ("Dating App for Scientists") that helps researchers, PhD scholars, and CS fellows find complementary co-authors and collaborators.
+ResearchBuddy is a highly polished, academic matchup platform that helps researchers, PhD scholars, and CS fellows find complementary co-authors and collaborators.

 ---